What Is an ASHA Online SLP Program?

-The following are some of the career options for you if you have a master’s in speech pathology:
+The following are some career options for you if you have a master’s in speech pathology:

 - Speech-language pathologist: This is the most common career option if you have a master’s in speech pathology.
 You can work with people with speech, language, and communication disorders by helping them improve their communication abilities.

-- College/university professor: You can pursue a career as a college or university professor with a master’s in speech pathology.
-You will be able to teach a number of student courses related to speech and language disorders.
+- College/university professor: You might want to pursue a career as a college or university professor with a master’s in speech pathology.
+You can teach many student courses related to speech and language disorders.

-- Speech therapist: With a master’s in speech pathology and as a certified speech pathologist, you can work remotely and provide speech and language therapy services through telepractice to a number of individuals requiring the services but are in remote areas or far from the nearest health facility.
+- Speech therapist: With a master’s in speech pathology and as a certified speech pathologist, you can work remotely and provide speech and language therapy services through telepractice to individuals requiring the services in remote areas or far from the nearest health facility.

 - Government/nonprofit organization: As a speech pathologist, you can work for government or nonprofit organizations that support individuals with communication disorders.
 Also, you can provide advocacy and awareness initiatives.